Become a Volunteer!

 We need your help!
 These events cannot happen without volunteer support.
 We have several volunteer opportunities available… and you get a free t-shirt.

 Block captains are assigned to a particular block on College Avenue.
-Their role is to monitor the set-up and take-down of non-profit food booths, answer questions from the public (example: location of music stages and food booths, Arts & Crafts questions, medical facilities, etc.)
+Their role is to monitor the set-up and take-down of non-profit food booths, answer questions from the public (example: location of music stages and food booths, Arts & Crafts questions, medical facilities, etc.).
+We are hoping for a minimum of two Block Captains at each location.

 For additional information or questions email firstname.lastname@example.org